loyolu/stoplight/README.md

 As a pedestrian, there is also a button you can press that will cause the light to change (within three seconds) and allow you to pass.
 Once a few seconds have elapsed, the light indicating that pedestrians have the right of way changes from a solid white to a blinking red.
 Once the red light stops blinking (and is just a solid red) pedestrians for that particular side no longer have the right of way.

+As a driver, when the light is green you have the right of way.
+Once the light turns yellow, you are advised to slow down and proceed with caution.
+Then when the light turns red, you no longer have the right of way.
+If a pedestrian presses the button, after three seconds you will no longer have the right of way.